ngottlieb/brunch-leaflet-es6-skeleton/README.md

 ## Installation

-Clone this repo manually or use `brunch new dir -s leaflet`
+Clone this repo manually or use `brunch new your-project -s ngottlieb/brunch-leaflet-es6-skeleton`

 ## Getting started